 Your parent journey: Postnatal discussion [doc] 104KB contains information that you may find useful at this stage.

 Skin to skin contact between you and your baby as soon as possible after birth is a lovely way to welcome your baby.
 It helps to keep them warm and calm them after they have been born.
 It also tends to tempt them into breastfeeding.
 Continuing to have skin to skin contact in the days and weeks after birth is a really good way to reassure and comfort your baby.

 Keeping baby close at night is also very important.
 It can be very helpful to breastfeed your baby in bed; however, it is safer to put them down to sleep in a cot near to the bed after the feed has finished.
 Please see Caring for your baby at night - A guide for parents [pdf] 1MB for more information.

-Some of the most common concerns we hear from new mothers is about their baby's sleeping and we recommend the Infant Sleep Information Source (opens in a new window) for more information on sleep.
+Some of the most common concerns we hear from new mothers is about their baby's sleeping and we recommend the Baby Sleep Information Source (BASIS) (opens in a new window) for more information on sleep.
 The Your Baby website (opens in a new window) can help you to understand your baby's behaviour and how you can help them to grow and learn.

 The following videos, from the Unicef Baby Friendly Initiative, provide a useful introduction: